Skip to Main Content

 Secured personal loans

-Secured personal loans require collateral in order to get approved.
-Two types of secured loans you are likely familiar with already are auto and mortgage loans.
+Like auto loans and mortgages, secured personal loans require collateral for approval.
 Rather than being backed by a car or house, a secured personal loan might rely on something like a certificate of deposit (CD) or a savings account.

 Who it's best for: